angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 8. Add ~3ish chunks of beef to the broth per serving.
 Don't be stingy - it's the easiest way to ruin a bowl of 牛肉面.
 9. Blanche the bok choy in the broth for ~1 minute.
 Pull out the beef chunks and bok choy into the serving bowls.
 10. Pour the broth into the bowls for serving.
 Sprinkle scallions on top and enjoy!

 ```

+# What is this recipe

+For those of you looking for a gourmet and authentic 牛肉面 this is probably not the web page you are looking for.
+I diverge a lot from the tradition in that I:
+ - .don't use much sodium aside from soy sauce
+ - .use bones in addition to meat for the soup
+ - .make the broth separate from the finished dish
+ - .have simplified the ingredients list so it's easier to find at a local mart
+ - .don't stir fry the ingredients before cooking

+I promise this recipe is good and tastes good, though I can't promise that it's authentic.

 # A Memory